bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/week-8/w08_getting-to-know-the-network.md

 If you have promiscuous mode enabled—it’s enabled by default—you’ll also see all the other packets on the network instead of only packets addressed to your network adapter.
-To check if promiscuous mode is enabled, click Capture > Options and verify the “Enable promiscuous mode on all interfaces" checkbox is activated at the bottom of this window.
+To check if promiscuous mode is enabled, click Capture > Options and verify the "Enable promiscuous mode on all interfaces" checkbox is activated at the bottom of this window.

 ![capturing 2](images/wireshark-02.png)

-Click the red “Stop" button near the top left corner of the window when you want to stop capturing traffic.
+Click the red "Stop" button near the top left corner of the window when you want to stop capturing traffic.

 ![capturing 3](images/wireshark-03.png)